 Types of Adoptions Court Rules – 5:10

-Relative Child comes under the custody of a relative for purpose of adoption because birth parent(s) cannot take care of child.
-Papers are filed.
-Complaint, Order, copy of child’s birth certificate.
+Relative: Child comes under the custody of a relative for purpose of adoption because birth parent(s) cannot take care of child.
+Papers required for filing are: Verified Complaint, Order, copy of child’s birth certificate.
 Birth parents do not have to consent, but they must receive notice of the hearing.
-Court appoints agency to do an investigation.
+Court appoints agency to do a limited investigation.
 It is the Plaintiff(s) obligation to pay the agency’s fee.
 Order is signed.
 Agency Report with fingerprint check & CARI check is submitted.
 Final hearing date is set within two to three months.

-Foreign In most cases when a child is adopted from another country, the child is abandoned by the birth parents or the birth mother surrenders her rights and does not name the birth father.
-Complaint, Order, Affidavit of Expenses, copies of the Decree of Adoption, Adoption Registration Certificate, Certificate/Statement of Guardian, Certificate of Abandonment, Fingerprint & CARI checks.
+Foreign Re-Adoption: In most cases when a child is adopted from another country, the child is abandoned by the birth parents or the birth mother surrenders her rights and does not name the birth father.
+Papers required for filing are: Verified Complaint, Order, Affidavit of Expenses, copies of the Decree of Adoption, Adoption Registration Certificate, Certificate/Statement of Guardian, Certificate of Abandonment, Fingerprint & CARI checks.
 The agency that completed the pre-adoptive home study does the report for the Court.
 Certified copies of immigration visa, birth certificate, copies of all foreign adoption paperwork with English translation.
 No one has to be notified.
 There is one hearing.

-Adult When someone wants to adopt an adult 18 years of age or older, papers are filed with the Court.
-Verified Complaint and Order for Hearing.
-Verified Complaint shall state 1.
+Adult: Court Rule 5:11 – When someone wants to adopt an adult 18 years of age or older.
+Papers required for filing are: Verified Complaint, which shall state 1.
 Name, age & place of residence of the plaintiff & the adoptee, 2.
 Adoptee’s new name, if any, 3.
 Full description of adoptee’s property.
 Filed with the complaint, a request for the adoption & name change by the adoptee.
-Consent of spouse.
+Order for Hearing, Consent of spouses.
 Copy of adoptee’s birth certificate.
-Court Rules-5:11
+May be filed in the plaintiff’s or the adoptees county.

 Stepparent, Relative and Private Adoptions – natural parents have right to object.